Evaluating the Deductive Competence of Large Language Models: Results

 \subsection{Analysis 1 Results}

-For our first analysis, we evaluate two different crossed factors: social rule status and content type, using domain conditional PMI as our scoring metric.
+For our first analysis, we evaluate two different crossed factors: social rule status and content type, using DCPMI as our scoring metric.
 For content type, we evaluate \textbf{arbitrary}, \textbf{shuffled}, and \textbf{realistic} rules.
 The realistic group contains social rules and non-social rules.
-We find a significant beneficial main effect for realistic rules compared to shuffled rules (odds ratio (OR) = 1.30, 95\% CI=[1.05 - 1.62], $z = 2.29$, $p < 0.05$).
-We find support for an interaction between social rule status and content type (OR = 1.59, 95\% CI=[1.26 - 2.02], $Z = 3.97, p < 0.001$).
+We find a significant beneficial main effect for realistic rules compared to shuffled rules and a significant interaction between social rule status and content type (Lines 1 and 2 in Table ~\ref{tab:analysis1} respectively).
 Factors for LLM and familiarity do not improve model fit, suggesting that the overall pattern of results does not significantly differ between LLMs or between familiar and unfamiliar problems.
+See Appendix~\ref{app:follow-up} for follow-up interaction tests.
 Overall performance is illustrated in Figure \ref{a1overall}; see Figure \ref{a1interaction} for the interaction.
 Performance remains rather low overall.

-Follow-up tests for the interaction find significant differences between realistic non-social rules and realistic social rules (Odds ratio (OR) = 0.33, 95\% CI=[0.22 - 0.44], $z=-3.34$, $p<0.001$), between shuffled social rules and shuffled non-social rules (OR = 2.25, 95\% CI=[1.47 - 3.03], $z=2.35$, $p<0.05$), and between realistic social rules and shuffled social rules (OR = 0.22, 95\% CI=[0.15 - 0.29], $z=-4.382$, $p<0.001$).
-The interaction is plotted in Figure ~\ref{a1interaction}.